babasaraki/iandow.github.io/_posts/2016-12-10-Benchmarking_MapR_Streams_vs_Kafka.md

 # Conclusion

-MapR Stream outperforms Kafka in big ways.
+MapR Streams outperforms Kafka in big ways.
 Although performance isn't the only thing that makes MapR Streams desireable over Kafka for enterprise-grade streaming, it's a big one.

-I measured throughput in a variety of cases that focused on the effects of message size and topic quantity, and I saw MapR Streams transport a much faster stream of data, with much larger message sizes, and to far more topics than what we could be achieved with vanilla Kafka on a single cluster.
+I measured throughput in a variety of cases that focused on the effects of message size and topic quantity and I saw MapR Streams transport a much faster stream of data, with much larger message sizes, and to far more topics than what we could be achieved with vanilla Kafka on a single cluster.